 This means that even if the sun is coming in the windows at your back, it’s hitting the ceiling and walls around you.
 The light then bounces off the white walls to hit you from multiple angles.
 This is crucial to obtaining high quality images.

 We want to avoid dark wood, black or deep gray curtains, any sort of ‘warm’ colored furnishings.
-These will cast shadows and color tints onto the two of you and cause your final images to lack that powerful punch of a true fine art image.
+These will cast shadows and color tints onto the two of you.
+Your final images will lack that powerful punch of a true fine art image.

-We definitely do bring lighting in with us- quite a bit of it in fact- but there is simply no substitute for true, natural sunlight for making the love that two people feel pop right off of the screen.
+We do bring lighting in with us- but there is simply no substitute for natural sunlight to make subjects pop.
 Further- the more time we spend bringing in and setting up lighting, the less time we have with you two!

 Wedding Day Details

 Alternately, you don’t want us to be forced above you either.
-We have had a couple shoots where the venue insisted that imaging team members were not allowed in the aisle and we had to get creative in order to get the shots requested by the couple.
+We have had a couple shoots where the venue insisted that imaging team members were not allowed in the aisle.
+We had to get creative in order to get the shots requested by the couple.
 These venues often helpfully say “Oh there’s a balcony in the back of the church!”.
-While that balcony seems like it’s a great option, it means we are now capturing the top of your head from a very far away vantage point.
+That balcony seems like a great option, but it means we are capturing the top of your head.
 We will still manage the best images we can- but we can only shoot the wedding we are given!

 Finally, we are always excited to help a couple with venue selection.
 We have an extensive preferred vendors list and can look at your venue even if we haven’t shot there.
 We are always happy to let you know if it will work.